Browse/Search

 All Built-In and Custom Doc Fields in the Lexbe eDiscovery Platform (LEP) can be used to filter case documents by a specific selection of one or more fields.
 Users can choose between the Simple or Advanced Filters.
 In either filter option, the user can select one field, or a combination of fields to cull documents to a desired subset.

-The Simple Filter's functionality is basic in that it places an AND operator between every field that's added.
 Conversely, the Advanced Filter is completely flexible allowing users to nest filters, utilize a mixture of AND/OR/NOT operators, and provides additional options for individual fields such as Is, Is Not, Contains, Doesn't Contain, Is Blank, etc. Additional details and examples for each filter are provided below.

 Adding and Removing Fields to Filters